-To pick the right video ad platform, you need to know where your audience is most likely to consume media.
-Then combine what you know about your audience with your goals for your video to decide when and where your video should run.
+To pick the right paid advertising platform, you need to know where your audience is most likely to consume media.
+Then combine what you know about your audience with your marketing goals to decide when and where your video should run.
 The following three steps will help you strategically place video content for maximum impact.

 1. Understand audience interests

 Think beyond basic demographics like age and gender, to identify the content and topics your buyers might be interested in.
 Are they more likely to watch a comedy or a how-to video?
-What shows do they watch?
+What shows do they enjoy watching?
 What celebrities do they follow?

-Base your first placements on what you already know about your shoppers, then use metrics reporting to refine your placements over time.
+Answering questions like these will help you choose between advertising options.
+It can also help you target your audience.
+Base your first placements on what you already know about your shoppers.
+Then use metrics reporting to refine your placements over time.

 2. Identify negative keywords and associations to avoid